Isle of Berneray

 Thomas Telford Church

-Thomas Telford Church was built in 1827 by Thomas Telford and has two doors; one was for the residents of Berneray, and the other for the residents of the Island of Pabbay, who would row over for the services.
-Read more
+The church was built in 1827 by Thomas Telford and has two doors; one was for the residents of Berneray, and the other for the residents of the Island of Pabbay, who would row over for the services.